VirtusLab/scala-cli/INTERNALS.md

 Most of the code currently lives in the `build` module.

-The `cli` module depends on `build`, gets packaged as a native-image executable, and distributed as `scala` binary.
+The `cli` module depends on `build`, gets packaged as a native-image executable, and distributed as `scala-cli` binary.

 The other modules are either:
 - integration tests